cogsandsquigs/errgonomic/README.md

   <!-- - `fancy`: Enables support for `miette`, and enables `miette::Diagnostic` for `Error` and `Errors`.
 NOTE: Requires
   anything implementing `CustomError` to implement `miette::Diagnostic` and `core::error::Error`.
-This also disables support for parsing bytes, i.e. `[u8]`.WARN: This feature is not stable yet!
+This also disables support for parsing bytes, i.e. `[u8]`.
+WARN: This feature is not stable yet!
   -->

 ## Contributing